 Dr. Posnick is a Summa Cum Laude, Phi Beta Kappa graduate of the University of Minnesota.
 Educated in dentistry from Harvard University and medicine from Vanderbilt University, Dr. Posnick is a diplomat of both the American Board of Plastic Surgery and the American Board of Oral and Maxillofacial Surgery.
 He is a Fellow of the American College of Surgeons and the Royal College of Surgeons of Canada.

-Dr. Posnick has completed surgical training at Massachusetts General Hospital and Harvard University; The Children’s Hospital of Philadelphia and the University of Pennsylvania; And Vanderbilt Medical Center and University.
+Dr. Posnick has completed surgical training at Massachusetts General Hospital and Harvard University; the Children’s Hospital of Philadelphia and the University of Pennsylvania; and Vanderbilt Medical Center and University.

 In 1992, he was recruited to Georgetown University Medical Center where he formalized the Georgetown Craniofacial Center.
-In 1998, Dr. Posnick continued an active private practice at the Posnick Center for Facial Plastic Surgery in the Washington D.C. area.
+In 1998, Dr. Posnick continued an active private practice at the Posnick Center for Facial Plastic Surgery in the Washington, DC area.

-Nominated by his peers, Dr. Posnick has been listed in: Best Doctors-Washingtonian Magazine, Best Dentists-Washingtonian Magazine; Best Doctors in America; Who’s Who in Medical Specialists; National Registry of Who’s Who; and Who’s Who in Executives & Business.
+Nominated by his peers, Dr. Posnick has been listed in Best Doctors: Washingtonian Magazine; Best Dentists: Washingtonian Magazine; Best Doctors in America; Who’s Who in Medical Specialists; National Registry of Who’s Who; and Who’s Who in Executives & Business.

-In July 2019, Dr. Posnick stepped back from his clinical practice with continued involvement in the education of students, residents in training, and clinicians in practice.
-He is also in the process of writing a second edition of his textbook, Orthognathic Surgery: Principles and Practice, to be published by Elsevier.
+In 2020, Dr. Posnick stepped back from his clinical practice with continued involvement in the education of students, residents in training, and clinicians in practice.
+Through Posnick MD Consulting, he continues to provide advice and support to the healthcare industry and individual patients and their families as they navigate personal healthcare challenges.